alexs2112/android-sabacc/README.md

 **Sabacc Shift**

-At any point after a drawing or betting round, a Sabacc shift may happen.
+At any point after a player draws or bets, a Sabacc shift may happen.
 This random event redistributes the values of all cards in each players hand.
 The only way to prevent this is to place a card into the Interference Field at any time during their turn.
 The tradeoff of cards in the field being unable to be shifted is that the value is known to all other players.

 **Unimplemented Features**

 As of now, Sudden Demise only happens exactly once per "hand value".
 So if a Sudden Demise happens and there are multiple players with the same score, the first one will get the win.
 This seems exceedingly unlikely in practice.

-Sabacc Shifts have also not been implemented.

-Opponents are sort of capped based on your screen dimensions.
-I will be fixing this in the future with general UI updates to let you scroll through up to 7 opponents (more will be able to be enabled through the settings) along with toggling them to view their cards and stuff like that.
-Also generating names.

 **Known Bugs**